How to Install SQLite 3 on Fedora 40 or 39

-Install SQLite 3 on Fedora Linux via DNF
+Method 1: Install SQLite 3 via DNF

-Step 1: Update Fedora Linux Before SQLite 3 Installation
+Update Fedora Linux Before SQLite 3 Installation

-Before installing SQLite, ensuring your Fedora Linux system is up-to-date is essential.
-Updating the system helps to avoid potential conflicts or issues during the SQLite installation process.
-To update your Fedora Linux system, open a terminal and execute the following command:
+Ensure your Fedora Linux system is up-to-date before installing SQLite.
+Updating the system helps avoid conflicts or issues during the SQLite installation process.

 sudo dnf upgrade --refresh

-This command ensures that your system’s packages are updated to their latest versions, while the --refresh flag forces a refresh of the repository metadata.
+This command ensures that your system’s packages are updated to their latest versions, while the –refresh flag forces a refresh of the repository metadata.

-Step 2: Install SQLite 3 via DNF Command
+Install SQLite 3 via DNF Command

 The recommended method for installing SQLite 3 on Fedora Linux is to use the default appstream provided by Fedora’s repository.
 The appstream contains the latest stable version of SQLite 3, which has been tested for compatibility with Fedora.